olilucky/IoT_indiv/README.md

 ## Adapative Sampling
 ### Prelimenaries: Maximum Sampling
 While the ESP32 hardware supports sampling rates [up to 2 MHz](https://docs.espressif.com/projects/esp-faq/en/latest/software-framework/peripherals/adc.html), we need to run experiments before we can come up with an actual answer.
 Luckily, a benchmark exists for this exact purpose: by running two seperate CPU cores in parallel to push and pull data through a queue as fast as possible for 1000 ticks, we can calculate the maximum frequency.

 Running the code supplied in [MaxFrequency.cpp](https://github.com/olilucky/IoT_indiv/blob/main/Code/MaxFrequency.cpp), yields the following result:

 ![output](https://github.com/olilucky/IoT_indiv/blob/main/Images/MaxFrequency.png)

 Note that these specific results are unrealistic, however, since it runs in Wokwi.
-In any case, we have opted to cap the frequency rate at $500Hz$ which is also feasible for physical hardware.
+In any case, we have opted to cap the frequency rate at $200Hz$ which is also feasible for physical hardware.

 ### Adaptive Sampling
-Now we will focus on applying the FFT to the example signal specified in the assignment: $2\sin(2\pi * 3 * t)+4 \sin(2 \pi * 5 * t)$.
+Now we will focus on applying the FFT to the example signal specified in the assignment: $2\sin(2\pi * 3 * t) + 4 \sin(2 \pi * 5 * t)$.
+Using the dual-core architecture of our board, we dedicate one core to generating signal samples and the other to processing said samples.
+The Sampler collects samples using a `dataQueue` which was given a length of $64$ in this implemntation, since it dictates the accuracy of the FFT.
+The resolution of our FFT can be calculated with the formula $\Delta f = f_{sampling} / N_{Queue}$.
+Our initial sample will run at $200Hz$, which gives us a bin width of $0.32Hz$

+Our implementation is found in [AdaptFrequency.cpp](https://github.com/olilucky/IoT_indiv/blob/main/Code/MaxFrequency.cpp).

 ### Bonus
 Next, I wanted to see what happens when two signals with the same amplitude but different frequencies get mixed.
 I therefore decided to consider